Charter initiative

 The School of Life Sciences Charter Initiative Task Force exists to uphold the principles of the ASU Charter, building upon our promise to measure ourselves by whom we include and how they succeed.
 We are guided by ASU’s commitment to Inclusive Excellence.

-Since it’s formation in 2020 the task force has continued to build off the dedicated efforts of life sciences leadership, faculty, staff and students to understand the range, scope and depth of the needs and opportunity within our community, with respect to research, teaching, training, resources and community belonging; accounting for the deepest possible grasp of diverse perspectives and identities.
+Since its formation in 2020 the task force has continued to build off the dedicated efforts of life sciences leadership, faculty, staff and students to understand the range, scope and depth of the needs and opportunity within our community, with respect to research, teaching, training, resources and community belonging; accounting for the deepest possible grasp of diverse perspectives and identities.

 Mission